Almost indiscernible sequences and convergence of canonical bases: Strongly finitely based (SFB) theories and lovely pairs

 \begin{dfn} Let $M$ be any structure, $X \subseteq M$ a possibly large subset, $A \subseteq M$ a set of parameters.
 We say that $X$ is \emph{($A$-)definable} in $M$ if it is closed and the predicate $d(x,X)$ is definable (over $A$). \end{dfn} Definable subsets of $M^n$ are defined similarly.

-\begin{fct}[{\cite{BenYaacov:DefinabilityOfGroups} or \cite{BenYaacov-Berenstein-Henson-Usvyatsov:NewtonMS}}] Let $M$ be a structure, $X \subseteq M$ a closed, possibly large subset, $A \subseteq M$ a set of parameters.
-Then the following are equivalent: \begin{enumerate} \item The set $X$ is $A$-definable. \item For every $A$-definable predicate $\varphi(x,\bar y)$, the predicate $\psi(\bar y) = \inf_{x\in X} \varphi(x,\bar y)$ is $A$-definable as well. \end{enumerate} In addition, every compact set is definable, and the union of any two definable sets is definable (by $d(x,X\cup Y) = d(x,X) \wedge d(x,Y)$). \end{fct} (On the other hand, the intersection of two definable sets need not in general be definable.)

 Let us also recall the following result, due to the third author.
 For a proof see \cite{BenYaacov-Usvyatsov:dFiniteness}. \begin{fct}[Ryll-Nardzewski Theorem for metric structures] Let $T$ be a theory in a countable language.
-Then the following are equivalent: \begin{enumerate} \item $T$ is $\aleph_0$-categorical, i.e., admits a unique separable model up to isomorphism. \item $T$ is complete and for each $m \in \bN$, the metric topology and the logic topology on $\tS_m(T)$ agree. \item $T$ is complete and the metric topology and the logic topology on $\tS_\omega(T)$ agree. \end{enumerate} In particular, if $X$ is any type-definable set (without parameters) in an $\aleph_0$-categorical theory then the predicate $d(x,X)$ is metrically continuous.
-Thus the function $\tp(x) \mapsto d(x,X)$ is logically continuous, namely, a definable predicate, so $X$ is definable. \end{fct} (Notice that the separable models include any possible compact model of $T$, so $\aleph_0$-categoricity implies completeness by Vaught's Test.)
+Then the following are equivalent: \begin{enumerate} \item $T$ is $\aleph_0$-categorical, i.e., admits a unique separable model up to isomorphism. \item $T$ is complete and for each $m \in \bN$, the metric topology and the logic topology on $\tS_m(T)$ agree. \item $T$ is complete and the metric topology and the logic topology on $\tS_\omega(T)$ agree. \end{enumerate} In particular, in an $\aleph_0$-categorical theory, every type-definable set $X$ is definable (since the map $\tp(x) \mapsto d(x,X)$ is metrically continuous, and therefore continuous, so the predicate $d(x,X)$ is definable). \end{fct} (Notice that the separable models include any possible compact model of $T$, so $\aleph_0$-categoricity implies completeness by Vaught's Test.)

+In particular, if $T$ is $\aleph_0$-categorical, then $\cC_m$ is a definable set, i.e., $\cC_m(M)$ is uniformly definable is all models of $T$.
+Definability of sets is most often used as follows: